 If you’re not a naturally confident person, building your self-esteem takes intentional, conscious work.
 But it IS possible, and it’s worth every moment of effort!
 Use these 28 confidence journal prompts as a step to help you stop comparing yourself to others and, instead, revel in your uniqueness.
 Don’t forget to grab the printable version!

-Turning negative thoughts into positives is part of building a great life, which is why you may also enjoy this set of journal prompts for self-discovery that complement the confidence prompts in this post.
+Turning negative thoughts into positives is part of building a great life, which is why it’s essential to have plenty of journal writing prompts in your intentional living toolbox.

 This post may contain affiliate links.
 If you choose to purchase through an affiliate link, I may receive a small commission at no additional cost to you.
 You can see my full disclaimer here.